sam0737/hellosam.net.collections/README.md

 Hellosam.Net.Collections
 ========================

-A set of collections class with the focus of thread-safe, WPF and target .Net Framework 3.5.
+A set of collections class with the focus of thread-safe and WPF.

+NuGet is published at https://www.nuget.org/packages/hellosam.net.collections The binary is compiled for .Net 3.5 but can also be used for .Net 4.0, 4.5, 4.6 too.

 Hellosam.Net.Collections.BinaryTree
 -----------------------------------